MichaelCurrin/dev-cheatsheets/cheatsheets/git/commands/status.md

 Use for scripting and git hooks.

-This will show a summary, ignore untracked (untracked=no but not equals sign won't work) and porcelain for clean, parseable output.
+This will show a summary, ignore untracked (untracked=no but not equals sign won't work) and porcelain for clean, parsable output.

 ```sh
 git status -s -uno --porcelain